turlucode/ros-docker-gui/README.md

 - The `DOCKER_USER_*` variables are used to run the container as the current user.
 - We need to now start `terminator` with `dbus-launch`
 - The `QT_QPA_PLATFORM=xcb` is for now intentionally as discussed.
-For this reason also the `qtwayland5` packaged is not installed in our docker images.
+For this reason also the `qtwayland5` package is not installed in our docker images.
 - Please note that you need to pass the `Xauthority` to the correct user's home directory.
 - You may need to run `xhost si:localuser:$USER` or worst case `xhost local:root` if get errors like `Error: cannot open display`
 - See also [this section](#other-options) for other options.